cbcrg/nf-phdcourse21/README.md

 #### Exercise 1.1

-Modify the `script1.nf` adding a fourth parameter named `outdir` and set it to a default path that will be used as the pipeline output directory.
+Modify the `script1.nf` by adding a fourth parameter named `outdir` and set it to a default path that will be used as the pipeline output directory.

 #### <a name="ex-1.2"></a>  Exercise 1.2